usacs/usacs.github.io/README.md

+###USACS SITE
+New site is in static folder.
+Still unsure how we should go about organizing the repo.

 ###CSS FILE DEFINITIONS:
 *common.css*
 This holds all things universally found on all webpages, such as fonts, navs, default html tag styling, etc.